LIST OF PARTICIPANTS

 - Other permutations such as NH3F1-, SiH3F2- or CH3Cl2- fail to exhibit these effects, with population of anti-bonding MOs resulting in barrierless bond dissociation.

-I argue therefore that CH3F2- and BH3F3- represent examples of hypervalency as defined by octet (Rydberg) expansion at the level of an ωB97XD/Def2-TZVPPD/scrf=water model.
+I argue therefore that CH3F2- and BH3F3- represent rare examples of hypervalency as defined by octet (Rydberg) expansion, at the level of an ωB97XD/Def2-TZVPPD/scrf=water model.
 The challenge is two fold:

 - To what extent is this result a pure artefact of the method adopted (the functional, the basis set and the solvation model)?

-- Can other examples of molecules exhibiting true hypervalency as defined here be identified, perhaps even stable ones that can be fully characterised by a variety of physical methods?
+- Can other examples of molecules exhibiting Rydberg hypervalency as defined here be identified, perhaps even stable ones that can be fully characterised by a variety of physical methods?

 - ↑ https://en.wikipedia.org/wiki/Hypervalent_molecule